paolopedroso/online-art-exhibit/README.md

 ---

-a personal project made to share some of my personal coded art publicly. fully responsive art exhibit where you can click on each artwork to interact with.

-many artworks were inpired from the creators on [p5.js](https://p5js.org) and [openprocessing.com](https://openprocessing.com).
+This personal project showcases my coded art in a fully responsive online exhibit, where each artwork is interactive and engaging.
+Many of these pieces are inspired by the innovative creators on [p5.js](https://p5js.org) and [openprocessing.com](https://openprocessing.com), reflecting a blend of creativity and technology.

 ---

-please give it a look around, [file issues](https://github.com/paolopedroso/online-art-exhibit/issues), and send feedbacks to **my email: paoloapedroso@gmail.com**. thank you!
+I invite you to explore the exhibit, interact with the artworks, and immerse yourself in this digital art collection.
+Feel free to [file issues](https://github.com/paolopedroso/online-art-exhibit/issues) or send feedback to **paoloapedroso@gmail.com**.
+Thank you for visiting!